 Where?
 Choose your business premises

 In the early stages, you should run your business from home to keep costs low.
 But as your business grows, you’ll likely need to hire workers for various roles and may need to rent out a production facility or pet treats shop.
-Find commercial space to rent in your area on sites such as Craigslist, Crexi, and Instant Offices.
+You can find a commercial space to rent in your area on sites such as Craigslist, Crexi, and Instant Offices.

 When choosing a commercial space, you may want to follow these rules of thumb: